act-now-coalition/covid-data-model/api/docs/docs/updates.md

 ### Add `riskLevels`
 _Added on 2020-10-15_

-We added the risk levels seen on [covidactnow.org](covidactnow.org) to the API.
+Added risk levels as seen on [covidactnow.org](https://covidactnow.org) to the API.